LeonStansfield/TrafficSimulation/readme.md

     * An `Intersection` is a point on the map where at least two roads meet.
     * A `Road` is a path that connects two intersections.
 Each road consists of a series of points that define its shape.

+* **`Vehicle`**: Each Vehicle is an autonomous agent with randomized kinematic properties, including maximum speed, acceleration, deceleration, and turning speed.

+    * When a vehicle is created, it finds the nearest road and creates a path to follow along that road's points.

+    * During each update, the vehicle calculates the distance and angle to the next point in its path and adjusts its direction and speed accordingly.
+It will slow down for sharp turns or when approaching the end of a road.

+    * When a vehicle reaches the end of its current road, it queries the Map to find a randomly connected road and generates a new path.
+If it reaches a dead end, it will  turn around.

 ## Setup & Compilation

 Clone the required libraries into the libs directory of the project.